anddani/Word_Predictor/README.md

 Word-Predictor
 ==============
-This word predictor uses the Ruby gem (library) ruby_nlp.
-We packaged this gem in the provided zip-file and you will not have to download and install the gem.
-Reference to the gem: https://github.com/nathankleyn/ruby_nlp.git

 The Brown corpus is also included in the zip-file and you do not have to download that.

 These scripts are compatible with Ruby version >= 1.9.